-(m) A classified employee granted leave of absence without pay may use his or her accumulated annual leave before entering upon leave-of-absence status, or(s)he may request that it be retained in his or her account until return to active duty.
-In the instance of a classified employee granted a leave of absence provided by law to accept an appointive position in the executive department, annual leave credits shall be paid in a lump sum concurrent with the effective date of the leave of absence, unless options otherwise outlined in Leave of Absence Article are elected.
-This provision shall not apply to a classified employee performing the duties of an appointive position on an interim basis while remaining in his or her classified position.

-(n) Vacation scheduling is the exclusive prerogative of the appointing authority.
+- (m)A classified employee granted leave of absence without pay may use his or her accumulated annual leave before entering upon leave of-absence status, or (s)he may request that it be retained in his or her account until return to active duty.
+In the instance of a classified employee granted a leave of absence as provided by law to accept an appointive position in the executive department, annual leave credits shall be paid in a lump sum concurrent with the effective date of leave of absence, unless options otherwise outlined in Leave of Absence Article are elected.
+This provision shall not apply to a classified employee performing the duties of an appointive position on an interim basis while remaining in his or her classified position. - (n) Vacation scheduling is the exclusive prerogative of the appointing authority.
 Leave must be requested in advance by the employee and is subject to approval by the appointing authority or his or her delegated representative.
-Such approval shall not be unreasonably withheld.
-Employees, who request a prompt response in order to make travel or lodging reservations, shall have their leave request responded to no later than between three (3) days and the stated deadline for making such reservations.
+Such approval shall not be unreasonably withheld. - (o) An employee shall not be charged annual leave for absence on a legal holiday or on an administrative holiday. - (p) Effective January 1, 1993, up to one hundred sixty (160) hours of annual leave accrued by an employee separating from the State classified service shall be paid as a lump sum with the final payment for active service.
+Employees separated on account of death or for State Retirement shall have all their annual leave balances paid as a lump sum.
+A separating employee, who has been in an on payroll status for all of his or her regularly scheduled work days of the final payroll period, shall be entitled to annual leave accrual for that payroll period. - (q) An employee who fails to give two (2) weeks' notice of resignation and this notice is not waived by the appointing authority or his/her authorized representative, shall forfeit the number of unused annual leave hours by which the notice is deficient.